Endarren/Unity_Resources/Scripts/JobSystem.md

   * [Unity Test - Job System](https://github.com/douduck08/UnityTest-JobSystem)
   Does a test comparing how moving cubes in a wave differ between the old approach and the job approach.

+* [Conway Game of Life](https://github.com/Endarren/Conway-Game-of-Life-NP) - Implementation of Conway Game of Life using Job system.

 * [UniteAustinTechnicalPresentation](https://github.com/Unity-Technologies/UniteAustinTechnicalPresentation)
 This is the game scene show in the announcement.